-,- Flood Zone Data CFRAM (verified by a site visit) Historic Flooding There has been many reports of flooding in the Westport Harbour area due to wave overtopping and storm surges.
+Flood Zone Data CFRAM (verified by a site visit) Historic Flooding There has been many reports of flooding in the Westport Harbour area due to wave overtopping and storm surges.
 Comment Risk to Open Space, Existing Residential, Recreation & Amenity, Marine Related Tourism and Town Centre Outer.
-Climate Change High sensitivity to climate change Conclusion Risk to the Marine Related Tourism lands can be managed on the basis that: Flood Zone A & B is suitable for water compatible use only, which can encompass various marine tourism related uses; An in accordance with Section 0 of the SFRA is carried out and this must include consideration of flood resilient building materials and flood warning & preparedness measures.
+Climate Change High sensitivity to climate change Conclusion Risk to the Marine Related Tourism lands can be managed on the basis that: Flood Zone A &amp; B is suitable for water compatible use only, which can encompass various marine tourism related uses; An in accordance with Section 7 of the SFRA is carried out and this must include consideration of flood resilient building materials and flood warning &amp; preparedness measures.
 Risk to the Town Centre Outer lands can be managed on the basis that; Within Flood Zone A/B development is limited to extensions, renovations and change of use.
-New infill development and demolition and reconstruction of highly vulnerable use can only take place in Flood Zone C. Any future development should be subject to an FRA which should follow the general guidance provided in Section 0 of the SFRA.
+New infill development and demolition and reconstruction of highly vulnerable use can only take place in Flood Zone C. Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA.

-Risk to existing residential lands can be managed by following the sequential approach and avoiding less or highly vulnerable development in Flood Zone A or B and according to the recommendations contained in section 0 and on the basis that development is;

-- Limited to extensions, renovations and change of use (in Flood Zone A/B). - Bedrooms should be located in the upstairs of two-story buildings when extending existing property in Flood Zone A/B. - Infill residential development and demolition and reconstruction can only take place in Flood Zone C. - Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
-An appropriately detailed FRA will be required which should follow the general guidance provided in Section 0 of the SFRA.

-For other sites within the area manage risk in line with approved Policy and the guidance provided within Section 0 of this SFRA.
+Risk to existing residential lands can be managed by following the sequential approach and avoiding less or highly vulnerable development in Flood Zone A or B and according to the recommendations contained in section 7 and on the basis that development is; Limited to extensions, renovations and change of use (in Flood Zone A/B).
+Bedrooms should be located in the upstairs of two-story believelopment and demolition and reconstruction can only take place in Flood Zone C. Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
+An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA.
+Elsewhere in the area, risk can be managed in line with approved MCC and WLAP Policy and the guidance provided within Section 7 of this SFRA